christopheradams/elixir_style_guide/README.md

 If you're looking for other projects to contribute to please see Elixir's [list of projects](https://github.com/elixir-lang/elixir/wiki/Projects)

-If you're coming from Rails you may also want to check out [Chicago Boss](http://www.chicagoboss.org/) Elixir support isn't complete but it's growing and I'm sure they could use contributors.

 # The Elixir Style Guide

 I'm loving Elixir and really want to see it get off to a good